Pei Wei Shrimp Lo Mein Copycat

 - Prepare the canton or egg noodles according to package directions, toss in 1 teaspoon of oil to keep from sticking.

-- In a medium bowl, combine the mirin, grated ginger, garlic, chicken bouillon cube, honey, and soy sauce.
+- In a medium bowl, combine the mirin, grated ginger, garlic, chicken bouillon cube, sugar, and soy sauce.
 Using the back of the spoon, work the boullion cube until it breaks down into very tiny pieces.
 Set aside.

 - Heat canola oil in a large skillet over medium high heat.
 Add onions and cook for 2 minutes, add the carrots and shiitake mushrooms and stir.
 Stir in canton noodles and mirin sauce mixture until well combined, about 2 minutes.
 Toss in the shrimp and top with scallions and bean sprouts.
 Serve immediately.

 - Canton noodles are noodles that are made with wheat.
 Egg noodles or 3 packets of 4.5oz ramen noodles may be substituted (discard seasoning packets).

 - I used 1 ounce of dehydrated shiitake mushrooms that I rehydrated by leaving in hot water for 30 minutes.